 - May contain a combination of letters, numbers, and special characters.

-- In case that you have already set the password before and you want to remove it, simply leave the password box as blank.
+- In case you have already set the password before and want to remove it, simply leave the password box blank.

-The Secure Boot is a technology which blocks the loading of uncertified bootloaders and drives.
+The Secure Boot is a technology that blocks the loading of uncertified bootloaders and drives.
 It helps to prevent your Surface being loaded with unauthorized operating systems and malicious software applications.

 If you desire to install other operating systems like Ubuntu, or other Linux distributions, you may need to disable this feature in the UEFI settings above.